 This can be considered a sub-step in creating a product roadmap.
 Still, because of the granularity with which some product strategies must be established, product managers must first develop a clear picture.
 Then they can guide the product development team on what should be built first.
 After cross-checking the feedback, suggestions, and market trends, prioritization can answer questions like “what feature/component should be built, when it should be built, and what value it can generate for the customer,” among others.

 Developing the product

 Once the ‘what’s’ are determined, product managers closely work with different teams to validate if the agreed-upon features are being implemented according to product strategy.
+Following some product strategy examples can help you set correct framework.
 They ensure product ops are on track by checking with the product owner.
 The quality of the solutions is also limited, as product managers interact with multiple teams to get the design mock-ups, technical specifications, feedback, and others in perfect working order.

 Delivery of the product

 Once the development is over, where it plays a supporting role, the project management process becomes focused on the product or feature delivery.
 Product managers must constantly communicate with product marketing, engineering, testing, and other teams to ensure the final product is built according to specifications.
 They also lead in generating release notes, deciding on communication channels and messaging, arranging training sessions for clients if need be, and more.
 Product managers can follow product launch best practices for go-to-market success.